HarryKarlsson/DH2642-project/README.md

 ### 3rd part component
 The third-party component used is https://www.radix-vue.com/components/dialog.html.
 In the practice view, the dialog component is utilized to display country cards with information about each searched country.

+The practiceView.jsx uses the following components from the `Radix Vue` library:

+- `DialogRoot`: Root component for the dialog.
+- `DialogTrigger`: Element that opens the dialog.
+- `DialogPortal`: Handles rendering the dialog outside the main DOM hierarchy.
+- `DialogOverlay`: Background overlay for the dialog.
+- `DialogContent`: Container for the dialog content.
+- `DialogTitle`: Title of the dialog.
+- `DialogDescription`: Description within the dialog.
+- `DialogClose`: Button or element to close the dialog.

+These components are used in the `CountryCard` sub-component to display country details in a modal.

+---